cicsdev/cics-java-liberty-jdbc/README.md

 * `com.ibm.cicsdev.jdbc.web.cicsbundle` - CICS bundle project that references the WAR (Dynamic web project) bundle part for deployment in a CICS bundle

 ## Pre-requisites
-* CICS TS V5.3 with APAR PI77502 or CICS TS V5.4
+* CICS TS V5.4
-* Java SE 7 or later on the z/OS system
+* Java SE 8 or later on the z/OS system
 * CICS Explorer V5.4 with the IBM CICS SDK for Java EE and Liberty feature installed [available here](https://developer.ibm.com/mainframe/products/downloads)
 * IBM Db2 for z/OS
+* Maven or Gradle build systems (optional)

 ## Configuration
 The sample code can be deployed as a WAR file into a CICS Liberty JVM server.
 CICS Liberty can be configured to use either a local DB2 database with